boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 #### Commits During the Final Module

-TODO: How many commits did you make to the Developer Development web site during the last module of the academic semester?
+How many commits did you make to the Developer Development web site during the last module of the academic semester?
 Please note that commits only count if they appear in the listing of commits for the following GitHub repository: https://github.com/TeamDevDev/www.developerdevelopment.com.
 Please also note that you should only count commits that were completed during the weeks that pertain to this professional development assessment.

-TODO: For work connected to the theme of professional development, I made `X` commits to the Developer Development web site during this module.
+For work connected to the theme of professional development, I made `8` commits to the Developer Development web site during this module.

 #### Commits Across the Entire Semester

-TODO: How many commits did you make to the Developer Development web site during the entire academic semester?
+How many commits did you make to the Developer Development web site during the entire academic semester?
 Please note that commits only count if they appear in the final listing of commits for the following GitHub
 repository: https://github.com/TeamDevDev/www.developerdevelopment.com.
 Please